mitchallen/microservice-mongodb-get-one/README.md

 4. Execute the following in the second terminal window (all on one line) (assumes a Mac or Linux and that port 8005 is not busy).
 Substitute __{id}__ with an id from a music collection in your database.
 If you want to see a way to create data for testing, see the __examples/music-post__ folder in the git repo:

         curl -i -X GET http://localhost:8005/v1/music/{id}

+In a Web browser like Chrome you could also browse to the URL and see the JSON response in the browser window.
+Not all browsers display the JSON response.

 * * *